-Your draft should already know your product.
+Your replies should already know your product.
 ChatGPT never will.

 Every ChatGPT reply re-derives your positioning from a paragraph you paste each time.
 Then you forget which paragraph, your positioning drifts, and your replies start sounding like a stranger describing your tool.
-Here's what actually fixes it.
+Here's the fix that makes every reply land accurate and convert.

 I was on reply 47 of the day when I caught myself describing my own product wrong.